-The first conjecture is that the underpinning of the story is classic postmodernist themes and aesthetics.
-Under the supervision and watchful eye of a caregiver in a brown suit, the protagonist, and focalizer, awakens in a one-room apartment with bare walls and no windows.
-Oblivious to his name and whereabouts, the protagonist is told that he has suffered memory loss and that, “when they found him on the side of the road, he didn’t have any papers on him,” .
-The one-room apartment is referred to as “a great place to recover,” and it appears that it has been selected to avoid distractions that will delay the return of the protagonist, who agrees to be referred to as Micky, to health.
-Nonetheless, to provide Micky a sense of open space conducive to his recovery by tapping a few keys on his laptop, the man in the brown suit provides that two windows and an open door are projected onto the walls of his room to serve in lieu of actual windows.

-Instead of a human touch and the “on-site doctor’s visit”, this form of treatment entails that patient care involves a tracking center and twenty-four hour telephonic support service.
-Nonetheless, Micky is completely ignorant: he does not know his name, where he is, with whom he is speaking, or who this caregiver actually works for.
+The first is that the story is underpinned by classic postmodernist themes and aesthetics.
+Under the watchful eye of a brown-suited caregiver, the protagonist and focalizer awakens in a one-room apartment with bare walls and no windows.
+Oblivious to his name and whereabouts, the protagonist is told that he has suffered memory loss and that, “when they found him on the side of the road, he didn’t have any papers on him.”
+The one-room apartment is referred to as “a great place to recover in,” since it contains no distractions that might delay the return to health of the protagonist, who agrees to be referred to as Mickey.
+Nonetheless, to provide Mickey with the sense of open space conducive to his recovery, by tapping a few keys on his laptop, the man in the brown suit has the image of two windows and an open door projected onto the walls of the room.
+Mickey is informed by the man in the brown suit that he has no need of “an on-site doctor’s visit,” since his patient care consists of a monitoring system center and a twenty-four hour telephone support line.
+Apart from what the man in the brown suit tells him, Mickey is completely ignorant: he does not know his name, where he is, with whom he is speaking, or for whom this caregiver actually works.

-Up until this point in the story, the reader stands on the familiar ground of the postmodern topos of disorientation that postmodernist scholars contend is the essence of postmodernism: attacking the idea of a notional center and human identity as essentially constructed like fiction, the loss of direction, the search for meaning, and uncertainty serve as the foundation for the literary reduction of this situation ad absurdum.
+So far in the story, the reader finds themself confronted with the familiar topos of disorientation, which some postmodernist scholars contend is the essence of postmodernism.
+The idea that human notions and identities are essentially constructed like fiction, the loss of direction, the search for meaning, and the prevailing uncertainty serve as the foundation for the literary reduction of this situation ad absurdum.

 At some point, a young woman appears in one of the wall projections.
-Upon inquiry, Mickey is told by the representative in the support center that she is part of an application upgrade currently available free of charge that was developed to provide users with “a touch of human presence” and personalized so that each system is equipped with a different human character; this is because lately we’ve had more than a few complaints from users that the projected rooms are always empty, which makes them feel lonely”.”
-She is Natasha.
-Initially, Natasha exists across the threshold of the projected door and is observable to Micky through the half-opened door.
-Yet, when suddenly she passes through the wall, enters into Micky’s room, and subsequently enters into an emotional and physical relationship with him it produces an ontological crisis in the story; since each one of them exists in a different ontology:
+After inquiring, Mickey is told by the support center representative that the woman is part of an application upgrade (currently available free of charge) developed to provide users with “a touch of human presence” because “lately we’ve had more than a few complaints from users that the projected rooms are always empty, which makes them feel lonely.”
+As part of the upgrade, each system comes equipped with a different human figure.
+Mickey’s “companion” is called Natasha.
+Initially, Natasha is observable to Micky only through the projection of the half-opened door.
+However, her sudden passage through the wall into Micky’s room and subsequently emotional and physical relationship with him produces an ontological crisis in the story, since the two entities exist in two different ontologies.

-“The half-closed door that led to Natasha’s kitchen creaked open.
+The opening of a passage across the threshold of the projected door proves unidirectional.
+Only Natasha can transverse it: “The half-closed door that led to Natasha’s kitchen creaked open.
 Natasha was standing in the doorway, wearing a terry cloth robe, her hair soaking wet.
 She walked into Mickey’s room with a coffee mug in her hand.”

-The opening of a passage across the threshold of the projected door proves unidirectional.
-Only the woman can transverse it.
-When Micky tries to pass through it, he bumps into the wall.
-Mickey searches for answers to signify his reality he looks for evidence that he is not being deluded; he questions whether Natasha actually visits him in his room but the passage is one way only, as he soon realizes.
+When Mickey tries to pass through the door, he bumps into the wall.
+However, there is evidence that Natasha’s presence in the room was not a delusion: After Mickey spills the boiling coffee onto his hand and Natasha departs, the burn and the coffee mug remain.
+Questioning whether Natasha had ever actually visited him, Mickey searches from evidence that he has not experienced a delusion.
+Trying to determine whether Natasha had actually visited him in his room, Mickey soon discovers that the passage is only one-way, bumping into it as he tries to pass through.